maxbetjes/maxbetjes.github.io/installation.md

 </div>

 ## MAPK
-Mitogen-activated protein kinase (MAPK) is a well known example of a enzyme kinase that that modifies proteins, by adding phosphate groups.
-This experimentally known system can be simulated using eGFRD \[[2](#references)\].
-With the modern eGFRD package the MAPK simulation can be easily setup using:
+The Mitogen-Activated Protein Kinase (MAPK) cascade is one of most studied and best characterized signalling pathways in biology.
+The cascade consists of three layers, where in each layer a protein is phosphorylated at two states.
+The application of eGFRD to one layer showed that fluctuations at the molecular scale can dramatically change the macroscopic behavior at the cellular scale \[[2](#references)\].
+With the new eGFRD package the MAPK simulation can be easily set up using:
 ```
 ./RunGfrd MapK > data.out
 ```

 ## Custom
-Users can also use the package to create their own simulations with ini-file like scripts.
+Users can also use the package to set up their own model with ini-file like scripts.
 A simple example with file name *rebind.gfrd*, is given below.
 To run the modern eGFRD simulator, copy the script to the same folder as where the RunGfrd executable is located and enter the following command:
 ```
 .\RunGfrd Costum -f rebind.gfrd > data.out
 ```